hdShang/arxiv-daily/docs/cs-CV/2025-09-25/papers/250922737v1-comparebench-a-benchmark-for-visual-comparison-reasoning-in-vision-l.md

 ---
 layout: default
-title: CompareBench: A Benchmark for Visual Comparison Reasoning in Vision-Language Models
+title: "CompareBench: A Benchmark for Visual Comparison Reasoning in Vision-Language Models"
 ---

 # CompareBench: A Benchmark for Visual Comparison Reasoning in Vision-Language Models